 Amendment on Companies Ordinance – Introduction of Significant Controller Register

 The Hong Kong authority has introduced a new law starting from 1 March 2018.
 The new law requires every company to maintain a register of significant controllers.
 The aim is to enhance transparency of ultimate beneficial owners of each company.
 The register will not be opened to pubic while law enforcement officers can have access upon request.

-This particular register must also contains designated representative.
+This particular register shall be prepared immediately right after you register a company in Hong Kong.
+The register must also contains information of the company’s designated representative.
 The representative shall hold a company service provider licence and is responsible to liaise with law enforcement officers.
-Should you require assistance in preparing this Register, please contact our company maintenance team at firstname.lastname@example.org.
+Should you require assistance in preparing this Register, please contact our Hong Kong company formation team at firstname.lastname@example.org.